 Over the past year, Covid-19 has changed the way many think about food and food availability in our community and has laid bare the vulnerabilities and inequities of the industrial food system.
 For years, we have operated our familiar Grow-a-Row project.
 Local farmers, backyard gardeners, and workplace gardens planted a row for themselves, and an extra row for Loving Spoonful.
-This much-needed healthy, fresh food source is then distributed across the community with the help of many dedicated volunteers to over 40 meal programs, pantries, and shelters as well as our Fresh Food Market Stands.
-To increase the resilience of our food system, and to reduce food insecurity in our community, we need to grow a LOT MORE food and seeds locally!
+This much-needed healthy, fresh food source is then distributed across the community with the help of many dedicated volunteers to over 40 meal programs, pantries, and shelters as well as our Local Food Market Stands To increase the resilience of our food system, and to reduce food insecurity in our community, we need to grow a LOT MORE food and seeds locally!

 We need YOU to grow a Garden For Good!

 Producing food and saving seeds are fundamental human rights.
 We can grow food and seeds almost anywhere - window sills, containers, balconies, backyards, front yards and community gardens.
 If you’re new to gardening, never fear!
 The Garden For Good campaign will bring together people with a range of knowledge, skills and resources so that we all feel supported.

 Our Garden for Good Facebook group is a discussion forum for all things related to growing food!
 Join to learn alongside newbie & master gardeners alike.

 Inspire everyone to grow food and save seeds for sharing.

 Ensure that the control of food and seed production is in the hands of the people who are growing and eating it locally.